brandonfcohen1/name-alert/index.md

 ## Project Summary

 If you've been working from home during the COVID-19 pandemic, I'm sure you've experienced "[Zoom Fatigue](https://www.nationalgeographic.com/science/2020/04/coronavirus-zoom-fatigue-is-taxing-the-brain-here-is-why-that-happens/)".
 I was joking with a few friends recently that so many people seem to zone out or multi-task during long zoom calls, and then don't hear or panic when their name is mentioned and they're not prepared to respond.
 I joked that I could build an AI device that could listen for your name to be spoken and then alert you.
+I got it working in just a few hours:

+<iframe width="315" height="560" src="https://www.youtube.com/embed/qb80EbZbcvQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In my reading about TinyML, I came across [Edge Impulse](https://www.edgeimpulse.com/) which has incredible software that allows even beginners to create embedded AI models.
 Edge Impulse offers an _almost_ no-code offering (you'll still need to be comfortable working with a command line, and knowledge of C++ is helpful to work with the Arduino interface) to collecting data, building/validating a model, and deploying the model to a microcontroller.
 I loosely followed [this tutorial](https://docs.edgeimpulse.com/docs/responding-to-your-voice) from Edge Impulse.